ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The server then exposes the `RateLimit-*` headers to inform the client that:

-- it has only 100 request left;
+- it has only 100 quota-units left;
 - the window will reset in 10 hours.

 ~~~